 - Baking soda.
 Baking soda works wonders when it comes to removing dog odor.
 Simply put ¼ cup of baking soda into a bowl and place it into the car.
 Make sure it sits in a stable place close to the smell’s source.
 Leave it overnight, and you’re done.

 Removing dog odors from your car is a tedious task, which is why knowing tips and tricks on how to prevent the whole problem altogether is highly important.

-Buying seat covers is an excellent idea; since they’re easy to slip on and off and are washable, removing dog hair from your seats will be a dozen times easier.
+- Consider buying seat covers.
+Buying seat covers is an excellent idea; they’re easy to slip on and off and are washable.
+Removing dog hair from your seats will be a dozen times easier.
 When buying car seat covers, make sure to pick those that are waterproof for even easier cleaning and handling.

 Sometimes, it’s hard to get rid of dog smells, but by following the tips that I gave you above, I’m sure you’ll have a nice-smelling vehicle in no time.